Natural Language Processing

 Auto-Run section

-• Run Named Entity Detection: Select to enable Entity Document Types and Entity Categories in the NLP Options section.
+• Run Entity Recognition: Select to enable Entity Recognition the NLP Options section.

 NLP Options section

-• Entity Document Types: Select the type of document on which NLP (Natural Language Processing) will be applied.
+• Entity Recognition: Select the type of document on which Named Entity Recognition will be applied.

-• Entity Categories: Select the type of entity on which NLP will be applied.
+• PII/PHI Detection: Select the type of document on which PII/PHI Detection and Extraction will be applied.

 To set NLP after document collection has been imported